-- 1. Ensure our teaching and all our work with young people is grounded in high expectations so that learners achieve exceptionally well. - 2.
-Deliver a broad, ambitious and rich curriculum, going beyond the expected. - 3.
+- 1. Ensure our teaching and all our work with young people is grounded in high expectations so that learners achieve and read exceptionally well. - 2.
+Deliver a broad, ambitious and rich curriculum, which places reading at its core and goes beyond the expected. - 3.
 Close all gaps between the performance of different groups of learners. - 4.
 Empower learners by developing their character so that they are resilient, aspirational, respectful and have excellent attitudes to their learning. - 5.
 Inspire attendance to be consistently above the national average.

-These principles underpin our approach to all of our students, irrespective of background and challenges.
+These principles underpin our approach to all our students, irrespective of background and challenges.
 The attainment gap between PP students and their non-disadvantaged peers has been shown to grow throughout their time in education (Department for Children, Schools Families, 2014) and this is reflected in our own data and has been exacerbated by the pandemic.